 This post was originally published on Oct.
 19, 2018, and was updated on April 23, 2021.
 In our hyper-connected digital age of mobile shopping, social media and superior access to product information, there has never been more opportunities for savvy ecommerce business owners looking to make their mark, and generate a healthy long-term profit.
 For an ecommerce business owner, dealing with a large inventory can prove problematic, especially if you don’t have a great deal of space, but dropshipping eliminates this issue altogether.
+Let’s not forget the huge opportunity to sell online nowadays, given 91 percent of millennials and 89 percent of Gen Xers prefer online shopping to physically going in-store and that they account for a huge portion of the population.
+So that’s a lot of people who may well want to buy the products you have to offer.
+Plus, since the threat of COVID-19 thrust the world into a state of mass isolation, online sales have risen in just about every shopping category imaginable.
+If you’re thinking about starting your dropshipping venture, now’s the time to strike Related: Advanced ecommerce features to consider for your online store Editor's note: You can start your dropshipping business online for free with GoDaddy's Ecommerce Website Builder.

 Online businesses selling incredibly niche handmade products won’t benefit from dropshipping.